ajcrowe/puppet-confd/README.md

 }
 ```

-The `src` in the resource will be looking for a template in `/etc/confd/templates/nginx_upstream.tmpl`
+* Note: The `src` value in the resource will be looking for a template in `/etc/confd/templates/nginx_upstream.tmpl` so this will need to exist in the sites module.

+###Hiera resource lookup

+You can also define your resources in hiera under the name `confd::resources` and these will automatically be created when including the confd class.

 ## Development